seaunderwater/kayak-webscraper/README.md

 webscraper for Kayak that bypasses Kayak's bot filters.
-Change the following variables at the top of the (scraper.py || scrape.ipynp) file as desired.
+Change the following variables at the top of the (scrape.py || scraper.ipynb) file as desired.
 Here is an example:

 * origin_code = 'WAS'
 * origin_location = 'WASHINGTON'